ara-software/cvmfs/ara.opensciencegrid.org/trunk/README.md

 ## Setup script

 The `setup.sh` script is designed to be `source`d by users of the ARA software to set the appropriate paths and other environment variables for working with the ARA software.
-Users of the trunk version should run `source /cvmfs/ara.opensciencegrid.org/trunk/setup.sh` when setting up their environment.
+Users of this version should run `source /cvmfs/ara.opensciencegrid.org/trunk/$OS/setup.sh` when setting up their environment, replacing `$OS` with their operating system.